-There are many factors to consider when thinking about vehicle storage units at a self storage facility.
+There are many factors to consider when thinking about vehicle storage units and outdoor car storage at a self storage facility.
 Some questions to ask yourself include how long you will be storing the vehicle, how prone is the vehicle to weatherization, what shape is it in and how frequently will you be able to visit the facility to check on the vehicle.
 While different storage facilities have varying policies for storing overall, there are a few basic rules to follow.

 - A basic outdoor parking space in a lot that can either be covered or uncovered.

 At most storage properties, the outdoor parking space is the lowest cost option (and sometimes the only option), with the temperature-controlled drive-up unit being the most costly.
 And, not all locations have large enough storage units to fit more than your basic car or truck, so be sure to talk with your property manager to see what is available.